sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday -  started level 3
 * What I will do today - continue with level 3
 * Blocker - No

+# Day 13 - 19th April

+#### Sricheta
+* What I did yesterday -   level 3 coding
+* What I will do today - I did peer testing today
+* Blocker - No

+# Day 14 - 20th April

+#### Sricheta
+* What I did yesterday -  I did peer testing yesterday
+* What I will do today - I will fo unit testing tiday
+* Blocker - No